 "Christine, for the love of God."

 "Matthew?"
-She reached over, felt someone reaching back.
-Bones bit into her hand, and the lights suddenly went on, and she was holding onto a skeleton dressed in Starfleet red.
+She reached over and felt someone reaching back.
+Bones bit into her hand, the lights suddenly went on, and she was holding on to a skeleton dressed in Starfleet red.

 She screamed.
 In the dream and all the way into waking.
 She cut off the scream as soon as she realized she was awake.
 Sitting up in bed, she tried to catch her breath as her heart hammered in her chest.